jahewite/PigMonitoringResearch/README.md

 ## Example usage

+**Disclaimer:**
+This is research in progress.
+When applying the pipeline to your own image data, it may happen that the detections do not function optimally.
+In this case, it would be sensible to fine-tune the existing models to the new data by adding new annotated data to the dataset.
+The code is also not optimized, which can lead to varying execution times when it is used.

+To test the detection pipeline on a single image, take a look at the [inference_on_single_image.ipynb](data_exploration/inference_on_single_image.ipynb).
+You can also use the equivalent [inference_on_singly_image.py](pipeline/utils/inference_on_single_image.py) to test it from the command line.

 If downloaded, use the test clip for example usage.
 From the root directory, execute the following command:
 ```
 python3 -m pipeline.analyze_video --path_to_videos assets/test_clips/test_1.mp4